 We do not read applications in any systematic order and we issue invitations for interviews when enough information is available for us to make a decision.
-In most cases this is not until after Dean’s Letters arrive on October 1st.
-This is almost always the case for institutions where clerkship grades are only revealed in the Dean’s Letter.
-However, we rarely finish reading all our applications before early November, so applicants should not expect to hear from us before then.
+This year ERAS doesn’t open until October 21 and we do not anticipate completing the review of all our applications before November 30.
+We expect that all applicants will be notified about their interview on or before that date unless applications are incomplete at that time.
 Often, some applicants from a school will be invited to interview before others are.
 This is usually just a consequence of our reading some applications before others and should not be a cause for concern.
-We expect that all applicants will be notified about their interview on or before November 4th unless applications are incomplete at that time.
-As noted earlier, we review applications that are received after the October 31st deadline, but interviews are only rarely granted to those who apply late unless there are extenuating circumstances.
-Interview days for 2018-2019 are:
+As noted earlier, we review applications that are received after the November 20th deadline, but interviews are only rarely granted to those who apply late unless there are extenuating circumstances.
+Interview days for 2020-2021 are:

 Approximately 32 candidates are invited for each interview day or about one of every 6 applicants .

-Candidates with MD/PhD degrees or PhD-like research experiences who plan research careers following residency are invited to participate in additional sessions on one of the Thursday afternoons before the December 13th and January 10th interview days.
-The applicants will also have dinner that evening with residents who plan to become physician-scientists.
+Candidates with MD/PhD degrees or PhD-like research experiences who plan research careers following residency are invited to participate in additional virtual sessions on one of the Monday afternoons before the January 5th and January 26th interview days.
 These sessions have been very popular in the past.
-They are designed to acquaint applicants with the research and fellowship opportunities in the Boston area and give them a chance to meet several scientists in their areas of interest.
+They are designed to acquaint applicants with the research and fellowship opportunities in the Boston area.
+We are still working out the details but it is likely that we will arrange for applicants to meet virtually with several scientists in their areas of interest followed by a brief information session about research in local institutions and research tracks available to BCRP residents.
 The MD/PhD days are entirely optional and are not part of the evaluation process.

 Diversity Second Look Day

 The BCRP is committed to training a workforce that reflects the diversity of our patient population.
-As part of our intern recruitment program, we offer a funded second look day for traditionally underrepresented minority in medicine (URM) interviewees, including as defined by the AAMC.
+As part of our intern recruitment program, we offer a Diversity Second Look Day for traditionally underrepresented minority in medicine (URM) interviewees, as defined by the AAMC.
 The goal of this program is to provide more familiarity and exposure to our program, our affiliated institutions, the city of Boston, and both BCRP residents and faculty from traditionally underrepresented backgrounds.
-This sponsored second-look day for URM interviewees is scheduled on Monday, January 27, 2020 this year, which is approximately two-weeks after our final interview day.
-The day’s program has included introductions from leadership at both institutions, a faculty panel, a candid discussion about race relations in Boston, lunch with residents, individual meetings with faculty, time to explore the city, and a Diversity Council Mixer with invited residents and faculty.
-The BCRP provides second-look attendees with lodging and meals for the visit and financial support to defray travel costs for this event.